This concert has happened. Tickets are no longer available.

 Take your love of music, and this artist, even further with our Beyond the Music Programming.
 Tenor Lawrence Brownlee will be participating in a special event beyond the concert.

-Performers As Teachers - Friday, April 13, 2018 at 10:00AM, location TBA.
+Performers As Teachers - Friday, April 13, 2018 at 11:00AM, Lee Rehearsal Room in the Lewis Arts complex.
 Lawrence Brownlee coaches Princeton student vocalists.
 Free and Open to the Public.
 MORE INFO ON ALL PERFORMERS AS TEACHERS EVENTS>

 - Alex Ross, The New Yorker

 “With his sweet tone, fastidious pitch, and poetic phrasing, Brownlee made familiar fare sound intriguingly fresh, banishing, for a moment, the ghosts of Caruso and Pavarotti.”